 Map scales are often averages and can vary based on coordinate system, latitude, direction, and map extent.
 The Compute at center option calculates the map scale using the center of the map frame.
 This scale can differ from the scale in the map view, which, in many cases, calculates the scale at a location along the equator.

-You can change the Units, Label Text, Label Position (Before, After, Above, or Below), and the Offset options of a scale bar, and customize its Symbol option.
+You can change the value for the Units, Label Text, Label Position (Before, After, Above, or Below), and Offset options of a scale bar, and you can customize its symbol using the Symbol option.

 In the Divisions group, you can set division and division values for the scale bar.
 Certain buttons may be unavailable depending on the current resize behavior.
 Division Value sets the value of one division, Divisions sets the number of divisions, Subdivisions sets the number of subdivisions, and checking the Show one division before zero check box updates the scale bar to show one division before the zero mark.

-The scale bar's Division Value option, as well as the behavior of the scale bar when it is resized or when the map scale changes, can be modified by choosing one of the following options from the Resize Behavior drop-down list:
+The scale bar Division Value option, as well as the behavior of the scale bar when it's resized or when the map scale changes, can be modified by choosing one of the following options from the Resize Behavior drop-down list: